 What Can You do to Relieve Swelling in Pregnancy?

 - Hydration is key.
 It seems counterintuitive but more water intake reduces swelling (also called edema).
 The more hydrated you are, the less fluid your body will store in your tissues.

 - Foods that are natural diuretics (foods that increase excretion of fluids through the kidneys) include asparagus, celery, artichokes, carrots, watermelon, cucumber, tomato, parsley, eggplant, cranberry juice, cabbage, apple cider vinegar, beets, ginger, brussel sprouts, and lemon.

-- Reducing your sugars can keep you from retaining water.
+- Reducing your sugar intake can limit water retention.
 Remember sugar is in all carbohydrate foods (rice, pasta, bread, grains, dessert) as well as fruits.
 And tropical fruits have a higher sugar content than other fruits.
-Beware of fruit juice as well, it is soda in sheep’s clothing.

-- Supportive stockings can also help.
-They are often called TED hose.
-Put them on in the morning before you leave your bed to keep pressure on your legs to help promote return of blood through the veins.
+- Compression stockings can also help.
+Put them on in the morning when your lower leg swelling is decreased.
+They will keep pressure on your legs to promote the return of blood through your veins.

 - Massage therapy can also return fluid to the general circulation to help excretion through the kidneys.
 Choose a good massage oil and you can massage your legs or have your partner do so at home.

 The pregnancy swelling will resolve after the birth, but do not be alarmed, it can actually worsen initially postpartum but it will usually resolve by about 2 weeks after your birth.